-Just over a decade ago, in 2005, Omega launched a new professional diver’s watch collection dubbed the Seamaster Planet Ocean.
-Although modern in terms of design, materials, and mechanics, the Omega Planet Ocean watches draw inspiration from the brand’s rich legacy of diving watches.
-Today, the Planet Ocean is Omega’s signature pro dive watch with plenty of variations available.
+In 2005, Omega launched a new professional diver’s watch collection dubbed the Seamaster Planet Ocean 600M.
+Although modern in terms of design, materials, and mechanics, the Omega Planet Ocean models draw inspiration from the brand’s rich legacy of diving watches.
+Today, the Planet Ocean is Omega’s signature pro dive watch line and in true form, there are plenty of variations available.

 Omega Seamaster Planet Ocean GMT

 – Functions: Time w/ Running Seconds, Date Display, GMT-Functionality